callum-rhodes/gabp_mapping/README.md

 ~distance_metric (str, default: Bhattacharyya)
 > Metric of the distance between consecutive messages that effects wildfire propagation, factor growth and the residual queue.
 Available options 'Bhattacharyya', 'Mahalanobis' and 'Euclidean'.

-~filepath (str, default: /home/[name]/)
-> Filepath that the mean and var map values are saved to.
-Saving occurs each time the occ map updates and when ending the program